BCX18ConnectedLife/big-iot/StartUp-Guide-Consumer.md

 - Basic Java experience
 - Git (e.g. Git-SCM, see here at [https://git-scm.com](https://git-scm.com/))
 - A Google or GitHub Account - to authenticate on the Marketplace
-- An IDE for Java Development (e.g. Eclipse), or simply a text editor :similey:
+- An IDE for Java Development (e.g. Eclipse), or simply a text editor :smiley:

 ### 1. Step: Login on Marketplace